collective/collective.microdata.core/README.rst

 Introduction
 ============

-This is the core product for adding `microdata`__ support to Plone.
+This is product for adding `microdata`__ support to your Plone contents.

 __ http://en.wikipedia.org/wiki/Microdata_%28HTML%29